 The same thing applies here as with any other credit card category – not all low-interest cards are created equal.
 You need to keep your eye open when you are shopping for one of these cards as some of the features can make or break your budget.

-The Annual Percentage Rate, or APR, in low interest cards is below 15%.
+Annual Percentage Rate.
+The Annual Percentage Rate, or APR, in low-interest cards is below 15%.
 It stands for the price you will have to pay for borrowing money.
 It’s a yearly rate you will be charged for carrying a balance.
 Every credit card company has a different APR.
 There are several different APR rates, including purchase, balance transfer, penalty, and cash advance APR.

 You are probably wondering what you stand to gain from using this type of card.
 Here are the most noteworthy benefits.

+- Low Annual Fee.
 Unlike some reward and low requirement cards, low interest cards come with a low annual fee.
 In fact, some of them come with no annual fee at all.
-Considering that some credit cards can come with the $150 annual fee, this is great news.
-You can use this money to pay off your debt and even more reduce the interest fee.
+Considering that some credit cards can come with a $150 annual fee, this is great news.
+You can use this money to pay off your debt and even reduce the interest fee.

 Pay attention to the following cons to know what awaits you should you decide to apply for one.

+- High-Interest Rate on Cache Advance.
 If you are looking to make cache advances with your low interest card, we have some bad news.
-It’s definitely not a type of the card you should use for cache advances.
+It’s definitely not a type of card you should use for cache advances.
 The interest rates are simply too high for a cache balance to pay off.

-Owning a low interest card can easily trick you into letting your guard down.
+- You Can Easily Rack Up Your Debt.
+Owning a low-interest card can easily trick you into letting your guard down.
 You can easily start thinking that you can skip the next month’s payment and make it up with the next month.
 Low interest is still an interest, and the fees will add up to your debt nevertheless.
 Pay your monthly balances in time and use this perk only when you absolutely need to.